Access function logs

 Function logs

-Netlify provides logs to help you observe and troubleshoot serverless functions in your current production deploy, branch deploys, and Deploy Previews.
+Netlify provides logs to help you observe and troubleshoot serverless functions in your current published deploy, branch deploys, and Deploy Previews.

 # Access function logs

-Selecting a function from the list on your site’s Functions page will open the log for that function.
+2. Select a function from the list to open the log for that function.

-Team Owners and Collaborators can monitor the function logs for a specific deploy by going to the Function logs tab of the Netlify Drawer in a collaborative Deploy Preview.
+Team Owners and Developers can monitor the function logs for a specific deploy by going to the Function logs tab of the Netlify Drawer in a collaborative Deploy Preview.

 # Log contents